pepe/mapper/README.md

 # Simple Mapper

-This repository shows implementation of simple mapper mechanism.
+Implementation of the simple mapper mechanism.

-Main mapper class is documented.
+The main mapper class is documented.
 Usage can be seen in the spec.
 The most important thing is the mapping, which is hash with simple tree describing how attributes are mapped to the class.